 ...absolutely and entirely renounce and abjure all allegiance and fidelity to any foreign prince, potentate, state, or sovereignty of whom or which I have heretofore been a subject or citizen.

 However, the fact of the matter is that the United States will not actually stop someone from keeping citizenship in another country after becoming a U.S. citizen.
 Nor will it cancel the U.S. citizenship of someone who becomes a citizen of another country.
 The key is whether the other country's laws allow it.

 Many people today successfully hold dual citizenship—that is, they are simultaneously U.S. citizens and citizens of another country.

 Dual citizenship can be important for a number of reasons.
 Some people feel a huge sense of loss in giving up the passport of the country they once called home.
 More practically, the laws of their home country might require giving up other important rights along with their citizenship—such as rights to a pension, to receive government-paid health care if the person becomes elderly or disabled, to vote, or to own land there.

-A slim majority of countries around the globe do allow dual citizenship, at least in some form.
-Some countries allow it automatically upon your obtaining citizenship, others allow it after an application process, and still others offer something less than full citizenship, with or without an application.
+A slim majority of countries around the globe allow dual citizenship, at least in some form.
+Some countries allow it automatically upon a person obtaining citizenship, others allow it after an application process, and still others offer something less than full citizenship, with or without an application.

 Canada and a fair number of European countries, (for example, Albania, Bulgaria, France, Greece, Hungary, Lithuania, Poland, Switzerland, and the United Kingdom) allow dual citizenship, while most Asian countries (such as China, India, Japan, and Singapore) do not.